MonkkeyOfficial/mky-builder-js/README.md

 update([options: Object]) | compile + publish
-publish(url: String, filePath: String, [options: Object]) | Publish a compiled file to a remote server compile([folders: Array], [options: Object]) | check + Compile the current folder or the specified folders
+publish(url: String, filePath: String, [options: Object]) | Publish a compiled file to a remote server compile([folders: Array], [options: Object]) | check + Compile the current folder or the specified folders connect(username, password, url, callback) | Connect to an existing user account disconnect(url, session, callback) | Disconnect from the session (destroy it on the server) create(username, password, email, url, callback) | Create a new user on the remote server getUser(url, session, callback) | Get the user associated with the specified session

 #### Compile([folders: Array], [options: Object]) : void